Just-Some-Bots/MusicBot/_docs/using/commands.md

 {% endhighlight %}
 <strong>Description:</strong><br>
 Reset the auto playlist queue by copying it back into player memory.<br>
-This command will be removed in a future version, replaced by the autoplaylist command(s).
+This command will be removed in a future version, replaced by the autoplaylist command(s).<br>

 </details>

 <details>